 Halving environmental impact

-The first phase of Nya Karolinska has been certified to a LEED Gold and Miljöbyggnad Guld standard.
-The buildings’ energy consumption for electricity, heating and cooling is 110 kWh/m2 per year – less than half of most existing hospitals today.
+The first phase of the New Karolinska Solna project has been certified to a LEED Gold and Miljöbyggnad Guld standard.
 99.7% of energy comes from renewable sources with low CO2 emissions, delivered through a combination of district heating, remote cooling, a separate geothermal plant, plus recycled energy from ventilation air.

 ‘Patient First’ was the guiding ethos for the whole project; everything was designed and planned based on what was best for patients.
 The generous 20 sqm ensuite private rooms are designed for single occupancy, enhancing patient integrity, confidence and security.
 The rooms accommodate interdisciplinary examination and treatment medical teams; instead of being wheeled around the hospital to different diagnostic departments, the clinicians come to the patient.
 This allows undisturbed consultation with medical staff to increase patient participation and wellbeing.